aprutgers/site-test/README.md

 ### stats
 ./collect_stats.sh

+A web verstion is also available as http://domain-or-ip/sitetest.html, using sitetest.php, sitetest.sh and sitetest.py

 ### crontab
 Crontab has entries for logging and docker prune maintenance as well as emailing daily stats